 If new doors are needed in other rooms, you may have to replace the frame, as fire doors are normally thicker than standard fittings.
 To reduce the cost and complexity of this job, we offer pre-assembled fire doorsets that comprise an FD30 fire door and an intumescent strip fitted to the frame.
 We have also created a range of 35mm fire doors (normally 44mm) that fit into existing frames.

-If you have a large home with a loft conversion more than 50 square metres, or more than two rooms used for living space, check with your local building control officer, as there may be other fire safety regulations with which you must comply.
+If you have a large home with a loft conversion of more than 50 square metres or more than two rooms used for living space, check with your local building control officer, as there may be other fire safety regulations with which you must comply.